KaynHvH/velxBOT/README.md

 # Velx Discord Bot

-Velx is a Discord bot written in Go (Golang) using the DiscordGo library.
+Velx is a Discord bot written in Go (Golang) by KaynHvH using the DiscordGo library.
 It provides various moderation and fun commands for your Discord server.

+## TODO
+- Slash commands
+- More features
+- Better code structuring

 ## Features